wenzhixin/bootstrap-table/site/docs/getting-started/contents.md

     └── bootstrap-table.js
 {% endhighlight %}

 The `src/`, `locale/`, and `extensions/` are the source code for our CSS, JS.
 The `site/` folder includes the source code for our documentation.
-Beyond that, any other included file provides support for packages, license information, and development.
+Beyond that, any other included file supports packages, license information, and development.